raphaelattias/raphaelattias.github.io/README.md

 Machine Learning and Data Science EPFL Master Student
 -----------------------------------------------------

 I am a Master Student in Data Science and Machine Learning from EPFL, Switzerland.
-Working in the field of Medical Machine Learning, I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. Starting in September 2022, I will be working at Harvard Medical School in the Department of Biomedical Informatics to complete my degree.
+Working in the field of Medical Machine Learning, I have done more than 15+ projects using scientific libraries such as Pytorch, Scikit, Tensorflow etc. Starting in February 2023, I will be working at Harvard Medical School in the Department of Biomedical Informatics to complete my degree.

 * 🌍  I'm based in Princeton, New Jersey
 * 🖥️  See my portfolio at [Raphaël Attias Portfolio](http://raphaelattias.com)